 Format guidelines for Springer LNCS are available here:

 https://www.springer.com/la/computer-science/lncs/conference-proceedings-guidelines.
-These guideliness should be followed when submitting the paper for review.
+These guidelines should be followed when submitting the paper for review.

 The copyright form need to be filled in after acceptance: ftp://ftp.springernature.com/cs-proceeding/llncs/IFIP-Springer_Copyright_Form.pdf

-Papers in the categories of Ongoing Research (max.
+Accepted papers in the categories of Ongoing Research (max.
 8 pages), Reflections and Viewpoints (max.
 6 pages), Practitioner Papers (max.
 6 pages), projects (max.
 8 pages), workshops (max.
 2 pages), panel proposals (max.
 2 pages), and posters (max.
-2 pages) might be published (but do not need to be published) by in the CEUR-WS proceedings series (http://ceur-ws.org/).
+2 pages) will be published (but, if desired, can be excluded) by in the CEUR-WS proceedings series (http://ceur-ws.org/).
 The CEUR Proceedings (CEUR-WS.org) is a free open-access publication service at Sun SITE Central Europe operated under the umbrella of RWTH Aachen University.
 CEUR-WS.org is a recognized ISSN publication series.
 Please note that PhD colloquium papers will not be published.